 AboutUrban renewal is an economic development tool to encourage private investment within a specific geographic area (district).
 This is done by investing public funds into capital improvements and private property improvement projects within the district.
 The purpose of urban renewal is to increase the total taxable value of the district.

 The City of Dallas Urban Renewal Area is essentially composed of the downtown core area (see map below) and was approved in 2004.
 The Urban Renewal Plan contains both the structure of the overall program and a list of potential projects.

 The following programs are available to properties inside the Urban Renewal District.

-This program offers property owners up to $10,000 to repair and/or make improvements to the facades of their buildings.
-There are two grant categories depending on the type of work proposed.
+This program offers property owners up to $50,000 to make improvements to their buildings.
 Private matching funds are needed to participate in this program.
 The program flyer, guidelines, and application form can be accessed by clicking on the following links: